Mature Masculine

 • I see what others can't see.

-• People are predictable once you understand them.
+• People are predictable once we understand them.

 • Mystery is just ignorance waiting to be solved.